Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Proposed Solutions

+It is noting that the Q-learning algorithm is proved to converge with probability one over an infinite number of times \cite{25} and achieves the optimal $Q^*$.
 Although the reinforcement learning can solve the offloading problem by obtaining the optimum reward, there are still some remaining problems.
 The state and action values in the Q-learning method are stored in a two-dimensional Q table, but this method can become infeasible to solve complex problems with a much larger state-action space.
 This is because if we keep all Q-values in a table, the matrix $Q(s,a)$ can be very large, which makes the learning agents difficult to obtain sufficient samples to explore each state, leading to the failure of the learning algorithm.
 Moreover, the algorithm will converge slowly due to too many states that the agent has to process.

-To overcome such challenges, we can use deep learning with Deep Neural Network (DNN) to approximate the Q-values instead of using the conventional Q-table, leading to a new algorithm called deep reinforcement learning (DRL) [29].
+To overcome such challenges, we can use deep learning with Deep Neural Network (DNN) to approximate the Q-values instead of using the conventional Q-table, leading to a new algorithm called DRL.
 In the DRL-based algorithm, a DNN is used to approximate the target Q-values $Q(s^t,a,\theta) $ with weights $\theta$.
 Further, to solve the instability of Q-network due to function approximation, the experience replay solution is employed in the training phase with the buffer $\mathcal{B}$ which stores experiences $e^t= (s^t,a^t,r^t,s^{t+1})$ at each time step $t$.
 Next, a random mini-batch of transitions $(s^j,a^j,r^j,s^{j+1})$ from the replay memory is selected to train the Q-network.
 Here the Q-network is trained by iteratively updating the weights $\theta$ to minimize the loss function, which is written as

 where $y^j=(r^j +\gamma*min_{a^{j+1}}Q(s^{j+1},a^{j+1}|\theta')$ and the $\mathds{E}[.]$ denotes the expectation function.